We understand that sometimes our lives are seriously affected by the brokenness of the world in which we live.

 Lories Slockbower - 973-628-0745

-Using God's Word and each other to grow spiritually and emotionally, Released comes together as a group of men and women who desire to be set free from the hurts, hang-ups, and habits in their lives.
+Using God's Word and each other to grow spiritually and emotionally, Released comes together as a group of men and women who desire to be set free from the hurts and struggles in their lives.

 If you, or someone you know, are in bondage to abuse, alcohol/drugs, overspending, anger/rage, bullying, codependency, control issues, fear/anxiety, gambling, grief, guilt, hurtful relationships, insecurities, lying, overeating, overworking, depression, pornography, sexual addiction, or any other addiction and desire to learn how to be free, you are invited to attend.